yasiryagi/helpdesk/roles/distributors-lead/README.md

 <!-- TOC END -->

 ## The Storage and Distribution System
-Storage and Distribution system is well documented on github.
+Storage and Distribution system is well documented on GitHub.
 A simple version will be outlined here.

 ### Bags
 A bag is a collection of assets associated (in most cases `*`) with a single `channel`.